marcofabris92/a-separation-principle-in-d3pc/README.md

 __________________________________________________________________________
 (8) dynamics.m, sys_noise.m

-These functions exectute the open-loop dynamics or single updates by possibily adding process and/or output noise.
+These functions execute the open-loop dynamics or single updates by possibily adding process and/or output noise.

 __________________________________________________________________________